isntlee/PopFlix/README.md

 <br>

 ## Explanations:
-These notes develop on the more complex and interesting parts of the project
+These notes develop on the more interesting\complex parts of the project

 <br>